Impakter

 The science, UNEP explains, is clear: The oceans are “seriously degraded, and if present trends continue, there will be catastrophic consequences for the planet.”

-The carbon emissions that our activities have been causing since the industrial revolution — the oceans have been absorbing them all along, and they are now causing unprecedented levels of oxygen loss, acidification, and ocean warming, among other things.
+The carbon emissions that human activities have been causing since the industrial revolution, which the oceans have been absorbing all along, are now causing unprecedented levels of oxygen loss, acidification, and ocean warming, among other things.

 The new water temperature, never higher than today, is threatening the oceans’ ecosystems and destroying coral reefs in a way that spares no part of the world.
 Similarly, the new lows in water oxygen levels are creating more and more “dead zones,” areas without enough oxygen to sustain life.
 These zones have almost doubled between 2008 and 2019.